-The next day we basically had to retrace our steps all the way back to Johannesburg, but with an added detour to a visit a village.
+The next day our short time meant we basically had to retrace our steps all the way back to Johannesburg, but with an added detour to a visit a village.

-The village turned out to be on the side of a mountain and some serious 4WD was involved to get us there.
-We’d picked up a woman who spoke English and she would be our translator.
+The village turned out to be on the side of a mountain and some serious 4WDing was involved to get there.
+We’d picked up a woman at the bottom who spoke English and she would be our translator.
 When we arrived a group of women sung and danced to welcome us.
-Amongst other things they explained how they built their huts, the roles of men and women, had us grinding maize into flour, showed us some of hats and pots they make and demonstrated some of their dances (a super short video clip below) and they also taught us some words in their local language.
-It was nice to know that our visit had put some money into the village.
+Amongst other things they explained how they built their huts, the roles of men and women in the village, had us grinding maize into flour, showed us some of the hats and pots they make and they demonstrated some of their dances (a super short video clip below).
+They also taught us some words in their local language, or more accurately attempted to.
+It was nice to know our visit had put some money into the village.

 Click on any photo to enlarge and scroll through: